lewis831/images/README.md

 Notes on what the code does can be found in client and server folders of this MeteorJS project.

-If you notice problems related to these missing modules, consider running within terminal:
+To get it to work make sure to first install in the file through terminal the following:

-npm install --save react
+npm install --save axios
-npm install react-dom axios
+meteor npm install --save react react-dom